 The Cash and Controls Team reconciles Account 10110 as part of the monthly General Ledger close, and transfers any ACH and wire payments that remain unclaimed for 60 days to Account 23040.
 The Team also creates the Monthly Undistributed ACH & Wire Payments list from Account 23040 unclaimed payments, and makes this list available in UCSF Box.
 Departments should follow the procedures outlined in Preparing Cash Receipt and Credit Card Journals to claim funds and prepare journal entries for undistributed cash, ACH, and wire payments from Account 23040.

-This practice sets guidelines for:
+This section describes guidelines for:

 - The duration of undistributed ACH/Wire payments to be kept as reconciling items